-- If the Complainant requests in writing to dismiss a Formal Complaint (e.g. withdraws the Formal Complaint or any allegations therein); - If the Respondent no longer employed by or enrolled at the College at the time the Formal Complaint is filed; or - Any specific circumstances that prevent the College from gathering evidence sufficient to reach a determination as to the Formal Complaint or any allegations therein.
+- If the Complainant requests in writing to dismiss a Formal Complaint (e.g. withdraws the Formal Complaint or any allegations therein); - If the Respondent is an employee and no longer employed by the College at the time the Formal Complaint is filed; - Any specific circumstances that prevent the College from gathering evidence sufficient to reach a determination as to the Formal Complaint or any allegations therein; or - The conduct alleged does not meet the definition of any prohibited conduct under this Policy.

 If the College dismisses a Formal Complaint, the College will provide both parties a written notice of the dismissal and the reason(s) for the dismissal.
-The Complainant will have ten (10) business days from notification that the complaint will not move forward to an investigation to submit a written appeal to the Title IX Coordinator.
-If the Title IX Coordinator does not receive an appeal, the matter will be closed.
-If the Title IX Coordinator receives a timely appeal, the appeal will be shared with the Appeal Officer.
+The Complainant will have ten (10) business days from notification that the complaint will not move forward to an investigation to submit a written appeal to the Sexual Misconduct Coordinator.
+If the Sexual Misconduct Coordinator does not receive an appeal, the matter will be closed.
+If the Sexual Misconduct Coordinator receives a timely appeal, the appeal will be shared with the Appeal Officer.

-For cases on the Santa Fe Campus, the person reading the appeal (Appeal Officer) will be the Director of Personnel on the Annapolis Campus.
+For cases on the Santa Fe Campus, the person reading the appeal (Appeal Officer) will be the Director of Human Resources on the Annapolis Campus.
 For cases on the Annapolis Campus, the Appeal Officer will be the Director of Human Resources on the Santa Fe Campus.
 The Complainant will not meet with the Appeal Officer and should not communicate with them directly.
-The appeals process is conducted in writing through the Title IX Coordinator.
+The appeals process is conducted in writing through the Sexual Misconduct Coordinator.
 The Appeal Officer will evaluate the appeal based on the Formal Complaint and any additional information submitted by the Complainant during the appeal process.
-The Appeal Officer may uphold the decision of the Title IX Coordinator or refer the matter for investigation.
+The Appeal Officer may uphold the decision of the Sexual Misconduct Coordinator or refer the matter for investigation.

-- E. Notification of Investigation/Charge Letter Once the Title IX Coordinator or Deputy Title IX Coordinator receives the Formal Complaint not subject to dismissal, a Managing Coordinator will be assigned.
-The Managing Coordinator will send the Respondent a Notification of Investigation/Charge Letter that contains, at minimum, the following information: - Date(s) or approximate date(s) of the alleged incident(s); - Time(s) or approximate time(s) of the alleged incident(s); - Name(s) of the Complainant(s) involved in the alleged incident(s); - Details of the alleged incident(s) sufficient to permit the Respondent(s) to prepare for an investigation;

-- Alleged conduct violation(s);

-- Range of potential sanctions; and

-- A copy of the Formal Complaint.
+- E. Notification of Investigation/Charge Letter Once the Sexual Misconduct Coordinator or Deputy Sexual Misconduct Coordinator receives the Formal Complaint, a Managing Coordinator will be assigned.
+The Managing Coordinator will send the Respondent a Notification of Investigation/Charge Letter that contains, at minimum, the following information: - Date(s) or approximate date(s) of the alleged incident(s); - Time(s) or approximate time(s) of the alleged incident(s); - Name(s) of the Complainant(s) involved in the alleged incident(s); - Details of the alleged incident(s) sufficient to permit the Respondent(s) to prepare for an investigation; - Alleged conduct violation(s); - Range of potential sanctions; and - A copy of the Formal Complaint.